-The Scientific Software Center currently has three Research Software Engineer (RSE) positions.
+The Scientific Software Center currently has five Research Software Engineer (RSE) positions.
 To get in touch with our developers, have a look at the Contact page.

 Inga Ulusoy obtained her PhD in theoretical chemistry and has been developing scientific software for a variety of applications.
 Examples range from solutions of the time-dependent Schrodinger equation and wave-packet propagation methods to classical rate equations.
 Her favorite programming language is Python, and she enjoys developing new scientific software as well as refactoring existing code.

 Liam Keegan is an experienced scientific software developer with a PhD in computational theoretical physics who has worked on a variety of projects in the context of particle physics, neuroscience and systems biology, developing software ranging from Graphical User Interface applications running on a users laptop to highly optimized parallel simulation codes running on large High Performance Computing clusters.
 See keegan.ch or github.com/lkeegan for more information.

 Dominic Kempf has received both his Diploma in Scientific Computing and his PhD in Computer Sciences from Heidelberg University.
 He specializes in numerical software for the solution of partial differential equations on High Performance Computing systems.
 During his entire career, Dominic had a keen focus on the development of sustainable research software and on promoting the role of research software in scientific communities.
 Dominic is a core developer of the DUNE project and a certified Software Carpentry instructor.